johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 The Set-Cookie HTTP response header field is used to send cookies from the server to the user agent.

+Origin servers MAY send a Set-Cookie response header field with any response.
+An origin server can include multiple Set-Cookie header fields in a single response.
+The presence of a Cookie or a Set-Cookie header field does not preclude HTTP caches from storing and reusing a response.

+Origin servers SHOULD NOT fold multiple Set-Cookie header fields into a single header field.
+The usual mechanism for folding HTTP headers fields (i.e., as defined in Section 5.3 of {{HTTPSEM}}) might change the semantics of the Set-Cookie header field because the %x2C (",") character is used by Set-Cookie in a way that conflicts with such folding.

 ### Syntax {#abnf-syntax}